bagder/libcurl-video-tutorials/README.md

 13. do many parallel transfers and add new ones before all the existing are done

+14. feed receive data into a content parser library

+15. write a multi-threaded application using libcurl in multiple threads

+16. use the share API to share data between multiple easy handles

 ## Concept

 Each episode should be short and focused on the topic only.